China's CICC expects M&A deals jump on state sector reforms

 For 2015, with total deal volume expected to grow more than 15 percent to $400 billion, CICC may be involved in as many as 50 domestic and offshore deals, according to Thomson Reuters calculations.

-CICC was established in 1995 as a joint venture between China Construction Bank Corp (0939.HK) and Morgan Stanley (MS.N), though the U.S. investment bank sold its 34.3 percent in 2010 to KKR & Co (KKR.N), TPG Capital Management TPG.UL, Singapore sovereign wealth fund GIC and the Great Eastern Life Assurance Co Ltd.
+CICC was established in 1995 as a joint venture between China Construction Bank Corp and Morgan Stanley , though the U.S. investment bank sold its 34.3 percent in 2010 to KKR & Co, TPG Capital Management, Singapore sovereign wealth fund GIC and the Great Eastern Life Assurance Co Ltd.

 In the 16 months since China's President Xi Jinping called for measures to diversify ownership and improve management at the country's state firms, M&A transactions continue to increase, generating significant business for leading banks.